abdfaizaan/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

    ![](../media/L1T4S7-1407.png)

-1. Then submit the following message to continue the conversation:
+1. After reviewing the response, submit the following follow-up message:

    ```
    `How is it related to machine learning?`